Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Assignments/Assignment-02.md

   - When generating the category elements check the category name against `this.currentCategory` if the names match assign a class to that element, something like `selected-category` remember to use `className` not `class`!
   - You'll need to take into account that the "All" button is it's own category and this category should display all the products!

-**Level 6 Challenges**

-Okay so you did all of the other challenges and you need something more to do, good for you!
+**Challenges 13** - Okay so you did all of the other challenges and you need something more to do, good for you!

 1. Use `Array.reduce()` to get the sum of all of the prices for all Products.
   - Remember the prices are stored as Strings you'll need to convert these to numbers.
 Something like: `Number(item.price)` should work.